 For many years Alan Riffer served as the AEF treasurer, as well as two terms as a School Board member.
 Alan set up the financial structures and procedures that established AEF as a well functioning non-profit.

 Alexia Ritchie has served in many roles in Albany: teacher and principal at Marin, MacGregor High, and Albany High School.
 She is now the Executive Director of Student Services for all of Albany USD.
 Alexia has been invaluable for last year of COVID, distance learning, and many unforeseen needs.

 Since our founding, Robert Outis has helped and guided AEF in many ways.
 He handles inquiries, supports the legal needs of our foundation, and provides the use of his office for AEF business.
-Bob wrote the documents for AEF to acquire our non-profit status.
 His wife, Sally, provided the vision and energy to establish AEF as an Albany institution.